-503 UNITED STATES SOCIAL-CULTURAL HISTORY TO 1877 3 credits Concepts and attitudes considered in their social, cultural framework.
-Emphasis on population growth, rural and urban life, literature, the arts, family life, slavery and impact of Civil War.
+503 UNITED STATES SOCIAL-CULTURAL HISTORY TO 1877 3 credits UNITED STATES SOCIAL-OLLIGING INSTOLLIG For Concepts and attitudes considered in their social, cultural framework.
+Emphasis on popula-tion growth, rural and urban tife, literature, the arts, family life, slavery and impact of Civil War.

-504 UNITED STATES SOCIAL-CULTURAL HISTORY SINCE 1877 Concepts and attitudes; emphasis on business; agrarianism; self-made individuals; progressivism; impact of world wars; social-economic planning; trends in literature and art; social structure and change; black Americans; women's movements.
+504 UNITED STATES SOCIAL-CULTURAL HISTORY SINCE 1877 3 credits Concepts and attitudes; emphasis on business; agrarianism; self-made individuals; pro-gressivism; impact of world wars; social-economic planning; trends in literature and art; social structure and change; black Americans; women's movements.

-505 HISTORICAL METHODS Practice in historical research and writing.
-Required for history major, and for graduate major who has not taken equivalent course elsewhere but does not count for graduate credit
+505 HISTORICAL METHODS 3 credits

+Practice in historical research and writing.
+Required for history major, and for graduate major who has not taken equivalent course elsewhere but does not count for graduate credit requirements.

-506 THE AMERICAN REVOLUTIONARY ERA: POLITICAL, MILITARY, AND CONSTITUTIONAL ASPECTS The struggle for the rights of Englishmen and independence; the impact of war on American society and the creation of republican institutions.
+506 THE AMERICAN REVOLUTIONARY ERA: POLITICAL, MILITARY, 3 credits AND CONSTITUTIONAL ASPECTS The struggle for the rights of Englishmen and independence; the impact of war on American society and the creation of republican institutions 3400: History 74

-507 UNITED STATES DIPLOMACY TO 1919 Establishment of basic policies, diplomacy of expansion and emergence of a world power.

-508 UNITED STATES DIPLOMACY SINCE 1914

-Responses of government and public to challenges of war, peace making and power politics.
-510 HISTORICAL AGENCY ADMINISTRATION 3 credits

-Organization and administration of non-academic historical agencies (e.g. societies, museums, libraries, etc.).
-Some field experience in a local historical agency.
-511 FUNCTIONS OF HISTORICAL AGENCIES 3 credits

-Prerequisite: 410/510 or permission.
+- 507 UNITED STATES DIPLOMACY TO 1919 3 credits Establishment of basic policies, diplomacy of expansion and emergence of a world power. - 508 UNITED STATES DIPLOMACY SINCE 1914 3 credits Responses of government and public to challenges of war, peace making and power politics. - 510 HISTORICAL AGENCY ADMINISTRATION 3 credits Organization and administration of non-academic historical agencies (e.g. societies, museums, libraries, etc.).
+Some field experience in a local historical agency. - 511 FUNCTIONS OF HISTORICAL AGENCIES 3 credits Prerequisite: 410/510 or permission.
 The functions and programs of historical agencies.
-Student will develop a project that involves participating in an agency function.

-Survey of Canadian history from the age of the explorers to the present.
+Student will develop a project that involves participating in an agency function. - 514 HISTORY OF CANADA 3 credits Survey of Canadian history from the age of the explorers to the present.
 Special emphasis will be placed on the history of French-Canadians, on economic development and on Canadian-American relations.

+515 LATIN AMERICA
-515 LATIN AMERICA: ORIGINS OF NATIONALITY Pre-Columbian civilizations, discovery and conquests; colonialism, struggle for independence and formation of new societies.

-516 LATIN AMERICA: THE 20TH CENTURY 3 credits Social revolution, political ideology and contemporary problems.

-517 THE UNITED STATES, LATIN AMERICA AND IMPERIALISM Inter-American relations, militarism, dependency, Marxism and recent international and

-History of Mexico from Indian civilizations to present with emphasis on relations with United States; social and political ramifications of the 20th Century Mexican revolution.

-519 CENTRAL AMERICA AND THE CARIBBEAN Selected aspects of the histories of Central American and Caribbean countries with emphasis on populist and peasant movements, political reform, social revolution, economic and under-development, and relations with the United States.

-521 THE AMERICAN COLONIES IN THE 17TH CENTURY, 1607-1713 3 credits Establishment of European colonies in America with special emphasis on English settlements and evolution of the first British Empire to 1713.

-THE 18TH CENTURY COLONIES AND FOUNDING OF THE UNITED STATES, 17:3-1800
+- Pre-Columbian civilizations, discovery and conquests; colonialism, struggle for independence and formation of new societies - 516 LATIN AMERICA: THE TWENTIETH CENTURY 3 credits Social revolution, political ideology and contemporary problems. - 517 THE UNITED STATES, LATIN AMERICA AND IMPERIALISM 3 credits Inter-American relations, militarism, dependency, Marxism and recent international and ideological trends. - 518 MEXICO 3 credits History of Mexico from Indian civilizations to present with emphasis on relations with United States; social and political ramifications of the 20th Century Mexican revolution. - 519 CENTRAL AMERICA AND THE CARIBBEAN 3 credits Selected aspects of the histories of Central American and Caribbean countries with emphasis on populist and peasant movements, political reform, social revolution, economic and under-development, and relations with the United States. - THE AMERICAN COLONIES IN THE 17TH CENTURY, 1607-1713 3 credits Establishment of European colonies in America with special emphasis on English settlements and evolution of the first British Empire to 1713. - 522 THE 18TH CENTURY COLONIES AND FOUNDING OF THE 3 credits UNITED STATES, 1713-1800